box/box-typescript-sdk-gen/docs/webLinks.md

 - webLinkId `string`
   - The ID of the web link.
   - Used as `web_link_id` in path `path` of the API call
+- headers `DeleteWebLinkByIdHeadersArg`
+  - Used as headers for the API call

+### Returns

+This function returns a value of type `undefined`.

+An empty response will be returned when the web link was successfully deleted.